TocnoWamGovoriyYaNeHacer201145/W/README.md

 Usage:

 ```
-RANDG(n) # Where n is the number of lines, just don't use notes in RANDG itself, it will break (but we'll fix that soon).
+RANDG(n) # Where n is the number of lines, just don't use notes in RANDG itself, it will break (but I'll fix that soon).
 ```

 But if you want to write a little code yourself, then (but this is also random):